Bright oven light

 The oven has single-handed automatic open glass French doors.
 We noticed the doors were hung unevenly and the open/close mechanism and magnetic closure felt wobbly and weak, making us wonder how this feature will stand up to heavy use.
 The doors don’t extend past the sides of the oven so it’s a tight fit to squeeze the cooking trays between them.
 We ended up knocking into the doors every time we used it.

 Speaking of the accessories, they fit into the oven one way only.
 Other reviewers complained the cooking racks didn’t fit the oven, but when we looked closely we found arrows stamped on the trays to indicate how they should be slid in.
-Several accessories are non-stick and we couldn’t find any information whether the non-stick coating was free from certain chemicals like PFOA.
+Several accessories are nonstick and we couldn’t find any information on the nonstick coating's material.

 We noticed the doors were hung unevenly and the open/close mechanism and magnetic closure felt wobbly and weak, making us wonder how this feature will stand up to heavy use.